 Structure of a combination resume format

-Contact information: your name address, e-mail, and phone number.
-A link to your LinkedIn profile or professional website may also be provided if you feel it would help your cause.
+Your name address, e-mail, and phone number.
+A link to your LinkedIn profile or professional website may also be noted if you feel it would help your cause.

 The resume formats you choose determines whether recruiters would focus on your skills and abilities, career progression or both.
 Always choose a format that adequately serves your needs while not neglecting the needs of the industry.
 Your relevant skills and experience should always come in the introduction section, no matter which format you choose if you are to stand a chance of landing that dream job.